Cities / Madrid / Maxwell School

 Curriculum runs UK EYFS, IPC, IMYC and Cambridge IGCSE.
 The school is genuinely small, with low student-teacher ratios and a deliberately personal approach.
 Linda Barbour, the American founder, has led it since 2016 and has a reputation among visiting families for being open and direct in the way few heads manage.

 Parents who moved here from larger British schools in Madrid often cite the move as a relief, mentioning kinder peer culture, strong pastoral care and teachers who actually know each child.
 Particularly works for children who think differently or who need closer attention.
-The trade-off is limited outdoor space at the central site, so sport tends to happen elsewhere, and the small scale means a narrower secondary cohort than the big-name British schools out in the suburbs.
+Outdoor space at the central site is limited, so sport tends to happen elsewhere, and the small scale means a narrower secondary cohort than the big-name British schools out in the suburbs.

 Reviews